 Final assessment achievement results are provided to schools and districts through data files and PDF reports.
-Results are found in PearsonAccess^{next} under Reports > Published Reports.
+Results are found in PearsonAccessnext under Reports > Published Reports.
 They are available to users with the Published Reports role.
 Results typically begin becoming available in June after tests are processed by the vendor, demographic data are finalized, and score validation activities are completed.
-Data files and reports are released on a rolling basis through August; CDE notifies DACs as results become available.
+Data files and reports are released on a rolling basis throughout June and July; CDE notifies DACs as results become available.